endercom-io/endercom-python-sdk/SERVER_WRAPPER.md

 - `frequency_api_key`: Your frequency API key
 - `frequency_id`: Your frequency identifier
-- `agent_name`: Unique name for this agent within the frequency
+- `agent_id`: Unique identifier for this agent within the frequency
 - `base_url`: Base URL for the Endercom platform (default: "https://endercom.io")

 ### ServerOptions